oracle-livelabs/goldengate/ggsa-pipeline/Introduction/introduction.md

 * Familiarity with Oracle Cloud Infrastructure is helpful, but not required
 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## What is GoldenGate Stream Analytics
+## What is OCI GoldenGate Stream Analytics

-Golden Gate Stream Analytics is an environment that originally began as a Complex Event Processing engine and evolved to run on top of runtime frameworks with Apache Spark and Apache Kafka.
-The tool is designed to ingest a stream of data from any source such as a database, GoldenGate, Kafka, JMS, REST, or even a file system file.
+GoldenGate Stream Analytics (GGSA) is an environment that began as a Complex Event Processing engine and then evolved to run on top of runtime frameworks with Apache Spark and Apache Kafka.
+GGSA can ingest a stream of data from any source such as a database, GoldenGate, Kafka, JMS, REST, or even a file system file.
 After the data is in GGSA you can run analytics on live data.

-A pipeline includes a sequence of data processing stages such as, Query, Pattern, Rule, Query Group, Custom, and Scoring.
+A pipeline is a sequence of data processing stages such as, Query, Pattern, Rule, Query Group, Custom, and Scoring.
 You can apply business logic to an input data stream, within a pipeline.

 ## Learn More